Over the past decade, there’s been a race to the top between animal advocacy charities and alternative protein startups.

 Charities need you more than you know

-Alt protein companies raised 25 times more money than farmed animal advocacy nonprofits in 2021:
+Alt protein companies raised 25 times more money than farmed animal advocacy nonprofits in 2021, according to Farmed Animal Funders' state of the movement report and GFI's investment data.

 Animal charity jobs are a great fit for lots of people, but they might not look it at first glance.
 So while animal advocacy nonprofits often need to fill roles from the limited ranks of dedicated activists and altruists, their for-profit counterparts might more easily tap into a wider talent pool.